pxue/pxue/README.md

 I have expert knowledge in building Saas products in an agile environment.

+I believe in solving problems driven by real customer needs.

 I love leading small yet efficient development teams by creating synergy and enhancing teamwork.

 I have been an individual contributor for 10+ years.
 Mostly Go, some React.